Eddy's World

 Eddy's World is a 2020 American documentary short film directed and produced by filmmaker Lyn Goldfarb, Eddy's daughter.
 Eddy's World was streamed on NewYorker.com.
-There are two versions of Eddy's World, an 18 minute version for festivals and streaming, and a 28 minute director's cut.
+There are two versions of Eddy's World: an 18-minute version for festivals and streaming, and a 28-minute director's cut.
 Eddy’s World premiered at Mountainfilm Festival in May 2020.

 Premise

-Eddy's World is about Eddy Goldfarb, the 98 year old inventor of the Yakity Yak teeth and many other classic toys, including Kerplunk, Stompers, Vac-U-Form, and the Giant Bubble Gun.
-Goldfarb designed his first toys while serving in the navy in WWII.
+Eddy's World is about Eddy Goldfarb, the 98-year-old inventor of the Yakity Yak teeth and many other classic toys, including Kerplunk, Stompers, Vac-U-Form, and the Giant Bubble Gun.
+Goldfarb designed his first toys while serving in the United States Navy in WWII.
 In 1949, he sold his first toy and went on to invent over 800 toys over the next 70 years and garner over 300 patents.
 He now lives in a retirement community, still designing new toys in his garage machine shop.

 Awards

-Eddy's World was licensed by the NewYorker.com; received a 2022 Emmy nomination, Television Academy (Los Angeles area); and a 2021 Silver Telly Award.
+Eddy's World was licensed by the NewYorker.com; it received a 2022 Emmy nomination, Television Academy (Los Angeles area), and a 2021 Silver Telly Award.